-A strong foreign and trade policy focus for Australia is strengthening its already significant engagement with countries in the dynamic Asia–Pacific region.
-As a founding member of APEC and active participant in the EAS, Australia is also helping to build regional institutions that foster stability, security and prosperity across the region.
+Australia's foreign and trade policy focuses on strengthening its already significant engagement with countries in the dynamic Indo-Pacific region.
+As a founding member of APEC and an active participant in the East Asia Summit, Australia is helping to build regional institutions that foster stability, security and prosperity across the region.

-Australia has significant, longstanding and close bilateral ties with Indonesia, as well as strong ties with other member nations of ASEAN in South-East Asia.
-Australia also has strong relations with the major states of North Asia: China, Japan and the Republic of Korea, countries which are also our major markets.
+Australia has close, longstanding bilateral ties with Indonesia, as well as strong ties with the other member nations of ASEAN.
+Australia also has significant relations with India and with the major states of Northeast Asia—China, Japan and the Republic of Korea—which are also major markets.

 Australia has significant people-to-people links and growing trade and investment interests in the strategically important Middle East.
 In Africa, Australia has longstanding bilateral ties, especially with fellow Commonwealth nations, and growing trade and investment interests, particularly in the resources sector.